rachartier/HAL/dev/docker/influxdb-grafana-hal-server/README.md

 ## Link it to HAL

 In preparation to link it with HAL, HAL client's will have to push their data into the wanted database in influxdb.
 Grafana will request the wanted data from influxdb and will able to display it in modern view and dashboard.
-Severals dashboard can be made, severals user can also be made and user-access can be restricted with grafana.
+You will have to change the [config.json](../../../README.md#stockage) of your client's Severals dashboard can be made, severals user can also be made and user-access can be restricted with grafana.